Knowledge is Power

 - Who has info?

 - Who will replace those with the info?

 The transfer of knowledge deserves the best preparation and discipline.
 Every company is only as accomplished as its best employees, but take away the knowledge supplementing their work ethic—the mission statements, say—and over time, employees may forget the purpose of their work.
 There is more to knowing than what amounts to recalling working memory; still, the seemingly inconsequential data is, when in context, the inch that makes a foot.

 At the risk of sounding didactic, I will say that knowledge transfer does come down to extending the impact of a few variables, like time and legacy, until the need has passed.
 The trouble is that the limit changes, and inconsistency leads to at best, partial completion and at worst, indifference.

 InImpact: The Journal of Innovation Impact published an article discussing the effects of budget cuts to Israeli Higher Education and Research Development and how that in turn cut human resources and the ability to innovate.
 As the article states, there is a direct link between innovation and economic growth, which is as good a reason as any for knowledge transfer.
 When navigating the basics is instinctual, spotting opportunities for novelty takes less random guessing and more practiced timing.
 Israel, as is to be expected, relies on its human capital to keep a balance between the private and public sectors of education and research.

-The “Achilles heel” of Israel’s private knowledge sector, according to the article, is the lack of government funding, implying, too, a lack of interest in the private sector’s ambitions.
-What occurs, then, is that knowledge that might usually be transferred to the private sector gets left in the areas where it has already had an impact.
-No great change is taking place, but it is not that a change must be great, either; rather, the universities that are housing the knowledge would do well to share it with those who can recognize its value.
+The “Achilles heel” of Israel’s private knowledge sector, according to the article, is the lack of government funding.
+This also implies a lack of interest in the private sector’s ambitions.
+What occurs, then, is that knowledge that someone may transfer to the private sector is left in the areas where it had an impact.
+No great change is taking place, but it is not that a change must be great, either; rather, the universities that are housing the knowledge should to share it with those who can recognize its value.